PuzzelSolutions/SMS/sections/about.md

 <tr><td>Remove characters</td><td>Any invalid characters will be removed and the message will be sent.
 E.g. "Testing: Клавдии áàóòúù" will result in "Testing àòù"</td></tr>
 <tr><td>Replace characters</td><td>Any invalid characters will be replaced or removed and the message will be sent.
 Characters that will be replaced are "accented" characters, e.g. "Testing Клавдии áàóòúù " will result in "Testing aàoòuù".</td></tr>
 </table>
-You can contact Intelecom to select a specific parsing type for your service.
+You can contact Puzzel to select a specific parsing type for your service.
 Parsing type can also be set for each message with the <a href="https://github.com/Intelecom/sms/blob/master/sections/common.md#parameters">parsing-type parameter.</a>

 ### Sessions

-The Intelecom SMS platform has introduced a session mechanism that allows for two-way dialog between a system and end-user without the need for keywords.
+The Puzzel SMS platform has introduced a session mechanism that allows for two-way dialog between a system and end-user without the need for keywords.
 Keywords in SMS are short text identifiers for services on a shared short number.

 Example using sessions: To order weather information on the short code 1881 you can send “WEATHER OSLO”.
 In this example “WEATHER” is the keyword identifying the service, whilst “OSLO” is a parameter.
 Using keywords to have a SMS dialog with an end user is not a very user-friendly solution as the end user will will have to provide the keyword before entering the text for each message.